-In the most tragic cases, we help families who have lost a loved one in fatal car accidents.
-Although no amount of money can make up for the loss of life, compensation for a wrongful death can help families recover financially.
+In the most tragic car accident cases, we help families who have lost a loved one.
+Although no money can compensate for the loss of life, compensation for wrongful death can help families recover financially.

 What Is North Carolina’s Pure Contributory Negligence Law?

 North Carolina’s pure contributory negligence law can place a heavy burden on car accident victims.
-This law states that an injured party may not recover compensation for their losses if they bear any share of fault for those injuries.
-Therefore, even if you are found to be only 1 percent at fault for the car accident that caused your injuries, the contributory negligence rule will bar you from recovering compensation from the party that was 99 percent at fault.
+The North Carolina law states that an injured party may not recover compensation for their losses if they bear any share of fault for those injuries.
+Therefore, even if you are found to be only 1 percent at fault for the auto accident that caused your injuries, the contributory negligence rule will bar you from recovering compensation from the party that was 99 percent at fault.

-This makes it critical to seek assistance from a seasoned Durham car accident lawyer.
+This makes it critical to seek assistance from an experienced car accident lawyer.
 An attorney can build a persuasive case to show that you bear no responsibility for the accident and your injuries.

-How Much Does It Cost to Hire a Durham Car Accident Lawyer?
+How Much Does It Cost to Hire a Car Accident Attorney in Durham?

-When you are facing expenses after a car accident such as repair bills for your vehicle or invoices for medical treatment, you may not want to take on additional expenses.
-Fortunately, with Kreger Brodish LLP, you owe no upfront fees to hire a Durham car accident lawyer to help with your case.
+When you are facing expenses after a car accident, such as repair bills for your vehicle or invoices for medical treatment, you may want to avoid taking on additional costs.
+Fortunately, with Kreger Brodish LLP, you owe no upfront fees to hire a Durham car accident attorney to help with your case.
 We only get paid legal fees when we win financial compensation for you through a negotiated settlement or a verdict at trial.

 What to Do If You’ve Been Hurt in a Car Crash in Durham

-If you have been hurt in a car accident in Durham, you should take steps to preserve your legal options for financial recovery.
+If you have been hurt in a car wreck in Durham, you should take the following steps to preserve your legal options for financial recovery: